slavenf/sfl-library/doc/flat_map.md

     Iterator `hint` is used as a suggestion where to start to search insert position.

-    Iterator `hint` is ignored due to container's underlying storage implementation.
-These overloads exist just to have this container compatible with standard C++ containers as much as possible.

     *   **Overload (4):** New element is constructed as

         ```